+Radiator car is important for your vehicle.
 With your vehicle, it is important to keep it properly maintained.
 This should also include being aware of any issue you notice between visits.
-The radiator is a part that is vital to the operation of your vehicle.
+Under the hood contains several parts and components that allow your vehicle to run efficiently.
+If one of these goes out, your vehicle will not be able to move.
 The main function of the radiator is to dissipate the excess heat generated by the engine as it burns fuel.
 It functions as a component of the larger cooling system.
 As engine coolant moves through the radiator, it goes through the intake, cooling, and outlet.

-Once the engine coolant has moved through the cooling passages, it is collected in another tank on the other side of the radiator which stores the coolant until it is taken into the outlet hose.
-The radiator’s outlet hose connects the radiator to the water pump and it supplies the low-temperature coolant to the engine as needed.
+Once the engine coolant has moved through the cooling passages, it is collected in another tank.
+This is on the other side of the radiator.
+It stores the coolant until it is taken into the outlet hose.
+The radiator’s outlet hose connects the radiator.
+It then goes to the water pump and it supplies the low-temperature coolant to the engine as needed.

-If you start to notice an issue with your vehicle overheating or the radiator, make sure to schedule an appointment with us so we can inspect the vehicle for you.
+If you start to notice an issue with your vehicle overheating or the radiator, bring it in.
+Make sure to schedule an appointment with us so we can inspect the vehicle for you.